digitalurban/weatherdisplaymqttconditions/README.md

 The Weather is Partly Cloudy, 14.6 Degrees Centigrade & Falling, Pressure: 1013.8 Mb & Steady, Wind North West 0.9 Mph

-It is used on an LED Scrolling Matrix Display, on Home Assistant and to show conditions on an eink Screen.
+Currentlt used on an LED Scrolling Matrix Display, on Home Assistant and to show conditions on an eink Screen.

 ![Screen](https://github.com/digitalurban/weatherdisplaymqttconditions/blob/main/Screenshot%202021-08-19%20at%2009.11.41.png)